-For soaking, mix up one part white vinegar with 4 parts water and soak your feet in the mix for about 30 minutes to help get rid of foot odor.
+For soaking, mix up one part white vinegar with 4 parts water and soak your feet in the mix for about 30 minutes to help get rid of stinky feet.

 5. The Listerine Soak

-So who would have guessed that Listerine isn’t only good for killing of oral bacteria?
-Listerine not only helps to kill foot bacteria but can also be used to treat Athlete’s foot and all other nasty foot fungi.
-Mouth wash, with its antiseptic properties is also good for reducing the amount of sweat your feet produce after soaking, as well as deodorizing your feet.
+So who would have guessed that Listerine isn’t only good for killing oral bacteria?
+Listerine not only helps to kill foot bacteria but can also be used to treat Athlete’s foot and all other nasty foot fungus.
+Mouth wash, with its antiseptic properties, is also good for reducing the amount of sweat your feet produce after soaking, as well as deodorizing your feet.

 For wiping, dab some Listerine (or other mouthwash) on a washcloth and give your feet a good rubdown after showering.

-For soaking, mix one part mouth wash with two parts warm water and let your feet soak in the solution for about 20 minutes.
+For soaking, mix one-part mouthwash with two parts of warm water and let your feet soak in the solution for about 20 minutes.

-Epsom salt is super versatile and aids with loads of different issues such as bloat, detox, skin exfoliation, and slimming and off course, getting rid of foot odor.
-Rich in magnesium sulphate, Epsom salt neutralizes foot odor, softens the skin, reduces inflammation and soothes aching feet.
+Epsom salt is super versatile and aids with loads of different issues such as bloating, detox, skin exfoliation, slimming and of course, getting rid of stinky feet.
+Rich in magnesium sulfate, Epsom salt neutralizes foot odor, softens the skin, reduces inflammation, and soothes aching feet.

-For soaking, a cap full of Rocky Mountain Essential's Foot Soak and a bucket of warm water.
+For soaking, use a cap full of Gold Mountain Beauty's Foot Soak and a bucket of warm water.
 Soak your feet for 10-15 minutes.
 You can do this multiple times a day for maximum results.

 7. The Baking Soda and Tea Tree Oil Soak

-Versatile and cheap, baking soda is an all-star and really works hard at fighting foot odor.
-Mix that magic up with some Tea Tree Oil and you’ve got a winning solution.
-Baking soda helps control odor, kills bacteria and fungi.
-Tee Tree Oil is known for its antimicrobial action, as has been clinically proven to fight odor and kill any bacteria and fungi.
-It’s also antiseptic, antibiotic, and antifungal and has anti-inflammatory effects.
+Versatile and cheap, baking soda is an all-star and really works hard at fighting stinky feet.
+Mix that magic up with some Tea Tree Oil, and you’ve got a winning solution.
+Baking soda helps control odor and kills bacteria and fungi.
+Tea Tree Oil is known for its antimicrobial action, as it has been clinically proven to fight odor and kill bacteria.
+It’s also an antiseptic, antibiotic, and antifungal and has anti-inflammatory effects.
 This soak does it all.